 “We relaxed after the first game and Lompoc came after us.
 They outhustled us in the second game,” said Santa Ynez coach Tom Wright.
 “Lompoc led for most of the second game but the girls gathered it in and pulled out the game and match.”

 Kylie Clouse led the Pirates’ attack with 11 kills.
-Amanda Krystkowiak had eight service aces and Natalie Robes had 27 assists.
+Amanda Krystkowiak had eight service aces and Natalie Robles had 27 assists.

 While the Pirates’ regular season is over, they still have a huge Channel League match on tap for Thursday night.